chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 status
-   "success" if the last Chef Client run succeeded on the node "failure" if the last Chef Client run failed on the node "missing" if Chef Client did not run in the expected checking duration configured in Chef Automate (default is 12 hours). chef_server_status
+   "success" if the last Chef Client run succeeded on the node "failure" if the last Chef Client run failed on the node "missing" if Chef Client did not run in the expected check-in duration configured in Chef Automate (default is 12 hours). chef_server_status
    This field is only populated in Opsworks for Chef Automate instances.
    "present": Node is still present on the Chef Server.
    "missing": Node is still present on the Chef Server. ec2
-   Returns information for Automate instances running on EC2.
+   EC2 information discovered by ohai on the node.
+This field is only populated in Chef Automate instances that are running on EC2